 Botrytis rot or grey mold will grow at 32°F, albeit very slowly.
 Grey mold is the most common cause of postharvest fruit loss and starts as white in color, but quickly turns grey.

-Mucor rot looks very similar to Rhizopus rot since the infected fruit becomes soft and leaky, yet has a hair-like appearance and row pattern.
-Red stele root rot is a fungal disease causing damage in wet winter and spring months.
+Mucor and rhizopus rot both produce soft, leaky fruit, while red stele root rot causes damage in wet winter and spring months.
 Plants will appear stunted and dull, with younger leaves displaying a blue-green pall.

-Other diseases that can present challenges for strawberry cultivation are black root rot, leaf rot, fruit rot, blossom blight, powdery mildew, leaf scorch, and verticillium.
+Other diseases that challenge strawberry cultivation include black root rot, leaf rot, fruit rot, blossom blight, powdery mildew, leaf scorch, and verticillium.

-References: Agricultural Marketing Resource Center, Colorado State University Extension, Cornell Cooperative Extension, Minnesota Dept. of Agriculture, PennState Extension, UC Davis Postharvest Technology Center, University of Illinois Extension.
+References: Agricultural Marketing Resource Center, Cornell Cooperative Extension, PennState Extension, Purdue Extension, UC Davis Postharvest Technology Center, University of Illinois Extension, USDA, Washington State University.